Project Summary

 Updates and Upcoming Events

 DEIR- Public Review Period.
 The DEIR prepared for the Upper Westside Specific Plan was released on August 30, 20204.
 The formal review period closed on October 14, 2024, but staff accepted comments on the DEIR up until October 28, 2024.
-With the close of the DEIR public review period, staff will begin preparation of the Final EIR.
+With the close of the DEIR public review period, staff is preparing the Final EIR.

 Specific Plan Supporting Documents